yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Create `useAllCollectionsPage` custom hook**

 Create a new file `./client/src/hooks/useAllCollectionsPage.ts`.
 In this file, you will implement the `useAllCollectionsPage` custom hook, which manages the state and logic for displaying all collections belonging to a user.
-The hook should fetch collections when the component mounts using the `getCollectionsByUsername` service function and handle loading states.
+The hook should fetch collections when the component mounts using the `getAllCollectionsByUsername` service function and handle loading states.

 **Complete the `AllCollectionsPage` component**

-Update the component to use the `useAllCollectionsPage` hook.
+In `./client/src/components/main/collections/allCollectionsPage/index.tsx`, update the component to use the `useAllCollectionsPage` hook.
 Implement state management using the `useAllCollectionsPage` hook.
 Use the returned values from the hook to display the collections list.

 **Create `useCollectionPage` custom hook**